 This Thai Spicy Noodle Soup recipe is naturally vegetarian, vegan, and gluten-free.
-A soul-warming noodle soup that is easy to make, quick, and infused with fragrant Thai coconut curry flavors.
+It makes a quick and easy Asian noodle soup that is infused with fragrant red coconut curry flavors.
 Perhaps best of all, it is ready to eat in just 15 minutes!
 Learn how to make homemade Thai noodle soup with this quick and simple recipe.

 If you are a fan of Asian noodle soup bowls, but have never made one before, this Thai Spicy Noodle Soup is the perfect place to start.
 It is full of complex and bold flavors, but is so simple to make.
 It makes a perfect weeknight dinner because it is super satisfying and takes mere minutes to cook.

 Alright, before we get to the recipe, let’s talk ingredients.
 To make the best homemade Thai Noodle Soup, you will need:

 - Coconut oil: I always use unrefined, virgin, and organic coconut oil.